-A full scribe log home is truly majestic.
-To live in one is a dream come true.
+A traditional full scribe log home is truly majestic, to live in one is a dream come true

-For a greater understaning of the construction methods used in our builds please arrange for a visit.
+For a greater understanding of the construction methods used in our builds please get in touch.